Tiwanaku: Contemporary excavation and restoration

 Recently, the Department of Archaeology of Bolivia (DINAR, directed by Javier Escalante) has been conducting excavations on the terraced platform mound Akapana.
 The Proyecto Arqueologico Pumapunku-Akapana (Pumapunku-Akapana Archaeological Project, PAPA) run by the University of Pennsylvania, has been excavating in the area surrounding the terraced platform mound for the past few years, and also conducting Ground Penetrating Radar surveys of the area.

 In former years, an archaeological field school offered through Harvard's Summer School Program, conducted in the residential area outside the monumental core, has provoked controversy amongst local archaeologists.
-The program was directed by Dr. Gary Urton, of Harvard, who was an expert on quipus, and Dr. Alexei Vranich of the University of Pennsylvania.
+The program was directed by Gary Urton, of Harvard, who was an expert on quipus, and Alexei Vranich of the University of Pennsylvania.
 The controversy was over allowing a team of untrained students to work on the site, even under professional supervision.
 It was so important that only certified professional archaeologists with documented funding were allowed access.
 The controversy was charged with nationalistic and political undertones.
 The Harvard field school lasted for three years, beginning in 2004 and ending in 2007.
 The project was not renewed in subsequent years, nor was permission sought to do so.

 In 2009 state-sponsored restoration work on Akapana was halted due to a complaint from UNESCO.
-The restoration had consisted of facing the pyramid with adobe, although researchers had not established this as appropriate.
+The restoration had consisted of facing the platform mound with adobe, although researchers had not established this as appropriate.

 In 2013, marine archaeologists exploring Lake Titicaca's Khoa reef discovered an ancient ceremonial site and lifted artifacts such as a lapis lazuli and ceramic figurines, incense burners and a ceremonial medallion from the lake floor.
 The artifacts are representative of the lavishness of the ceremonies and the Tiwanaku culture.